StevenBarquet/webpack-react-less-redux/README.md

 Productive issues: None, all fixed and working for production

-Development issues: The reload of the page crash when attempt to access a url diferent of "/"
+Development issues: None, all fixed and working for production

 Other issues:
 -Redux needs a more dynamic structure for combine reducers